The Chicago Cubs are World Series Champions.

 The Chicago Cubs…Major League Baseball’s lovable losers for so long…are World Champions for the first time in a century and change.

-If this is part of that mass hysteria Bill Murray was talking about in Ghostbusters, than hey, I’m all for it.
+If this is part of that mass hysteria Bill Murray was talking about in Ghostbusters, I’m all for it.